 Imagine riding your bike 7,000 miles to Nepal, carrying a year’s supply of gear and food.
 Next, think about carrying 143 pounds, unassisted, up to Everest Base Camp.
 Now picture yourself climbing the world’s tallest mountain alone, completely self-contained, without the help of Sherpas and without bottled oxygen.
 Sound impossible?

 TO THE STARS!
 Space has always been the domain of astronauts, rocket scientists, and assorted “experts” who have the “Right Stuff.”
-NASA has guarded the
+NASA has guarded the gates of space like jealous priests before the temple, where only those judged worthy may pass.
+Only a few hundred people have traveled in space, but millions dream of it.

 Mother India.
 I’ve been lucky enough to return five times after my first trip there as a baby and my feelings of love for the country have traveled on a steady path of ascension.